seam2026/seam2026.github.io/notification_updates/Registration_Fees_and_Payment_Details.md

 Please register for SEAM 2026 through our [online registration portal](https://eu.jotform.com/form/253343514613047) by **February 28th, 2026**

-Home page of this website contains a direct link to the registration portal.
+Home page of this website contains a direct link to the registration portal as well.

 **Registration Fees:**
 After careful consideration, we have set the registration fee at **170 CHF per person**.
 This amount covers accomodation and food.